ruhlando/latex-template-dhbw-heilbronn/readme.md

 * restrictionNotices.tex

 ### content
-You can store all your written chapters in the content folder.
+You can store all your written chapters in the /content/chapter folder.
+The following files can also be found here:
+* abstract.tex
+* appendix.tex
+* glossary.tex

 ### images
 You can save all images in the images folder.